ARA34/VS_CODE_ENV/README.txt

-This program takes an input n and outputs an ascii block design with n blocks.
+This program takes a user input n and outputs an ascii block design with n blocks.
 The function that does this is called blockdiag.

-UCInetID: areyesar
-Student ID: 69754988
+You can run the program by typing "python3 a0.py" in the terminal and then inputing integer n

+Contact:
+Alex Reyes Aranda
+areyesar@uci.edu